After Burner: Black Falcon

 After Burner: Black Falcon is a 2007 arcade-style combat flight simulation video game.
-It is the fifth game in the After Burner series and, unlike previous games in the series, it is exclusive to the PlayStation Portable and not a port of an arcade game.
+It is the sixth game in the After Burner series and, unlike previous games in the series, it is exclusive to the PlayStation Portable and not a port of an arcade game.

 Overview

-The game's plot sees a terrorist cell dubbed Black Falcon hijacking 13 prototype fighter jets dubbed "Assassin" from the CIA.
-There are three different pilots to choose from, each with their own plot-twists.
-Players will be tasked with making the skies friendly again by screeching through the skies in an assortment of 19 originally designed planes, including the F-14D Tomcat, the F-22 Raptor and the F-15E Strike Eagle.
+A terrorist cell dubbed Black Falcon hijacks 13 prototype "Assassin" fighter jets from the CIA.
+There are three different pilots to choose from, each with their own plot twists.
+Players oppose the terrorists in an assortment of 19 planes, including the F-14D Tomcat, the F-22 Raptor and the F-15E Strike Eagle.
 Each of the planes can be customized with a variety of weapons, items and custom paint jobs.
 The game supports "numerous multiplayer challenges" in both eight-player competitive and two-player cooperative modes.

 Reception

 The game received "average" reviews according to video game review aggregator Metacritic.